 Here are the best arranger keyboards 2022:

 1. Korg Pa4X – Premium Arranger Keyboard On The Market

-We kick off our list with the Korg Pa4X, an absolute powerhouse professional arranger keyboard.
-The Korg Pa4X comes with 61 or 76 semi-weighted keys with aftertouch.
+It’s hard to write any arranger keyboard reviews without discussing the Korg Pa4X, still an absolute powerhouse in 2022.
+Here it is again as our top-rated arranger keyboard.
+The Pa4X comes with 61 or 76 semi-weighted keys with aftertouch.
 The 76-key version comes with an internal hard drive; it’s an optional extra on the 61-key model.

 It has over 580 built-in styles, all complete with intros, outros, count-ins, fills, and breaks.
 Chord Sequencer in Style Play mode allows you to record chord progressions that can be saved in any style.
 The Korg Pa4X also has the best MIDI to style conversion we have heard on an arranger keyboard.
 There are 2 MP3/MIDI file players that can record and remove vocals.

-This arranger keyboard also has Korg’s Kaoss functionality, which lets you remix styles/songs in real-time.
+This arranger keyboard also has Korg’s Kaoss functionality, which lets you remix music styles/songs in realtime.
 Anyone familiar with Korg’s Kaoss Pads will know this is a lot of fun!
 Kaoss enables you to control various effects from the touch screen in an intuitive way.

 As far as effects go, the Pa4X has some of the best onboard effects you will find.
-There are 148 total effect types; 4 insert and 3 master effects for accompaniment parts; 1 insert and 2 master effects for keyboard part.
+There are 148 total effect types; four insert and three master effects for accompaniment parts; one insert and two master effects for keyboard parts.
 Now for the vocal effects which come from TC Helicon Vocal Processing, including a 4-part harmonizer, reverb, delay, pitch correction, and more.

 Everything is controlled from the adjustable 7-inch TouchView display.
 As well as being easy to navigate, the TouchView display can show scores, chords, and lyrics (in multiple languages).